ngonzalez/devbar/README.md

 # devbar

-The application handle a database collection of Pokemon, the initial items can be loaded via the following rake task:
+The application handles a database collection of Pokemon, the initial items can be loaded via the following rake task:

 ```ruby